OULibraries/msys2-setup/01-msys2.md

 instructions at the download site, and using the installer defaults should result in a generally worky MSYS2 intall.

-Make sure to run the command line steps for updating the MSYS2 package database and pacman!
+<b>Make sure to run the command line steps for updating the MSYS2 package
+database and pacman!</b>

 If you have any problems, refer to the [full installation instructions](https://sourceforge.net/p/msys2/wiki/MSYS2%20installation)